linuslangenkamp/MOO/README.md

 # **MOO: Modelica / Model Optimizer - A Generic Framework for Dynamic Optimization**

+TODO: refactor this and remove major errors
+TODO: add installation?!

 **MOO: Modelica / Model Optimizer** is a flexible and extensible framework for solving complex optimization problems.
 It is distributed under the **OSMC Public License (OSMC-PL) Version 1.2** and the **GNU Lesser General Public License (LGPL) Version 3**.

 **MOO** provides a generic Nonlinear Programming (NLP) layer with built-in scaling support and a solver-agnostic interface.
 While primarily designed for dynamic optimization in the Modelica ecosystem (General Dynamic Optimization Problems (GDOPs), training of Physics-enhanced Neural ODEs (PeN-ODEs)), it is equally applicable to other domains, e.g. model predictive control (MPC).